kevmurray/bash-move-git-files-with-history/README.md

 as parameters to the script), then jump down to around line 40 (after the parameter procesing, before `localSourceDir` and `localTargetDir` are assigned) and start copying line-by-line from there, customizing commands as necessary.

+The script `git-rewrite-history.sh` (from Emanuel Miller) can move files and directories within the same repository while preserving history.
+You can use that script independent of anything else... see the documentation at the top of that script if interested.

 ## Usage